 Create in Authoring-Tools:

-• Revit: Psets via Type Properties or Shared Parameters (map to IFC).
-Export as IFC: Activate "Export Property Sets".
+Revit: Psets via Type Properties or Shared Parameters (map to IFC).
+Export as IFC: Pay attention to "Export Property Sets" activate.

 Validation: